A Multi-objective Exploratory Procedure for Regression Model Selection: Generalization Error

-\section{Minimization of Generalization Error}

 Until now the focus of the paper has been primarily on minimization of in-sample error.
 However, the problem with evaluating the models using in-sample error is that the model may demonstrate adequate prediction capabilities on the training sample, but may fail drastically in case of unseen data.
 Therefore, we are often interested in minimizing the generalization error rather than the in-sample error.
+In this section, we evaluate MOGA-VS when the in-sample error minimization is replaced with generalization error minimization.
+We also perform a sample size study showing that for larger sample sizes MOGA-VS is able to produce acceptable results with either of the two estimators.

+\subsection{Minimization of Generalization Error}

 In order to minimize the generalization error using MOGA-VS, one needs to choose an appropriate generalization error estimator which can be used to compare two models of similar complexity.
 There are a number of techniques available in the literature which could be used as an estimator for generalization error.
 In our illustration and experiments we have used the cross validation technique as an estimator to assess the generalization properties of a model.